tobiasschoch/wbacon/inst/paper/paper.md

 ### Submitting an issue

-If you have any suggestions for feature additions or any problems with the software that you would like addressed with the development community, please submit an issue on the Issues tab of the project GitHub repository.
-You may want to search the existing issues before submitting, to avoid asking a question or requesting a feature that has already been discussed.
+If you have any suggestions for feature additions or any problems with the software that you would like addressed with the development community, please submit an issue on the [Issues](https://github.com/tobiasschoch/wbacon/issues) tab of the project GitHub repository.

 ### How to contribute